 Can you save money by picking tulips instead of long-stemmed roses?
 Yep.
 Should you ever in your life—ever—spend another second thinking about tulips or long-stemmed roses?
 Nope.
 Only one exception: your fiancée whispers the words “Preston Bailey.”
 This is like her saying the words, “AMEX Black Card” or “Tiffany’s Shopping Spree.”
 You are looking at a flower bill that will cost more than a Mercedes.
 Get involved and get involved now.

 By now, faithful readers of The Plunge will know that music is no place to cut corners.
 It’s the lifeblood of your party.
 Being stingy with the music is like a hospital firing the doctors and nurses for “budgetary reasons,” then leaving all the dying patients in the caring, watchful hands of the janitors.
-Click here for more on bands and DJs.
+Here is our take on bands and DJs.

 Careful.
 We’re awfully close to “don’t-give-a-damn” territory.
 In fact, The Plunge is internally divided over whether this issue even deserves your time.
 It’s not a monster cost factor (typically 3% of the budget) and you have better things to do than squint at tissue paper.
 That said, if money’s tight, there’s something deeply disturbing about blowing hundreds of dollars on programs, feathery leaflets, and matte RSVPs when all the secondary details (hotel info, reception address, etc.) can be done online.
 All you need is a simple announcement and reply card.